We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 Handling income and distributions: what to record and where it goes on the pages

-Common trip points include entering net instead of gross, forgetting tax deducted, and placing figures on the wrong pages.
-Our simple check: reconcile each income type to a statement, then re-run the figures on the sa900 form.
+Common trip points include entering net figures instead of gross, forgetting to claim credit for tax deducted at source, and placing figures on the wrong supplementary pages.
+Our simple check: reconcile each income type back to a third-party statement, then re-run the total calculation on the SA900 before you submit.

 For official guidance on completing the form, see the SA900 guidance.